Eefjeroelfsema/Project_january/Procesbook.md

 ![schermafbeelding 2019-01-10 om 15 11 17](https://user-images.githubusercontent.com/43995505/50974510-ab943e00-14eb-11e9-82be-56713cef5222.png)

-Today I also added a legend to show which colour corresponds to which budget deficit precentage, it is now below in my page.
-I want to put it next to my map, but I couldn't figure out today how I could do that.
-I will work on that another day.

 Improvents tomorrow: I want to add circles to the lines, where the points are displayed.
 And with this an interactive feature that you can see the points (see picture for the circles).
 I want to make a button where you can chose to display only 1 country, or a few countries at the same time.
 I also want to make the axis for the linechart.
 Improvements for next week: I want to make a legend for my worldmap and I want to add figures to my specific info page per coutnry.

 ![schermafbeelding 2019-01-10 om 15 23 49](https://user-images.githubusercontent.com/43995505/50974591-e0a09080-14eb-11e9-8b51-0ea34a30313f.png)